alexakreizinger/ps2hackswiki/docs/software/create-drive-partitions.md

 # Format and create partitions on hard drive

 This guide will cover how to format and partition a hard drive for usage as an internal drive in a PS2.
-Both of these steps can be done directly on the PS2 using uLaunchELF/wLaunchELF (loaded from a FreeMcBoot card) to run `HddManager`.
+Both of these steps can be done directly on the PS2 using uLaunchELF/wLaunchELF loaded from a FreeMcBoot card.

 !!! warning "Flashing pre-made images to hard drive"